kchu25/UnfoldCDL.jl/README.md

 [![Coverage](https://codecov.io/gh/kchu25/uCDL.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/kchu25/uCDL.jl)

 # What is uCDL?
+uCDL (Unfolded Convolutional Dictionary Learning) is a method for motif discovery.
+We first formulate a convolutional dictionary learning problem, and then "unfold" its optimization method into a neural network.
+The training of the network is fast.
+The resulting a network is fully interpretable, and outputs a sparse representation of the dataset.
+The sparse representation allow us to carry out efficient inference to discover motifs.

 ## Why use uCDL for motif discovery?

 # How to Install
 We are currently adding this package to the Julia registry.
 Once it's added, the user can simply install our package via the Julia's package manager: